andreidae/SeXY/README.md

 ### Additional software
 BBmap (https://jgi.doe.gov/data-and-tools/bbtools/)

+###Download the reference genome assembly
+See frequently asked questions

+### Map your reads to the reference genome assembly
+See frequently asked questions

+###Download the reference sex-chromosome assembly
+See frequently asked questions

 ### Run satsuma synteny to find which scaffolds align with sex chromosomes
 `sh SatsumaSynteny.sh $1 $2 $3 $4 $5`